mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 | ColumnMenuPinningItem     | Pro         |                                  5 |                                35 |
 | ColumnMenuAggregationItem | Premium     |                                 17 |                                37 |
 | ColumnMenuGroupingItem    | Premium     |                                 13 |                                33 |

-In the following demo you can see some items being overriden or reordered.

-{{"demo": "ReuseColumnMenuGrid.js", "bg": "inline"}}

 :::info
 **Tip:** To hide/remove a default item, you can simply pass the component in `components` as `null`